turingschool/mod-0-curriculum/front-end/data_types.md

 - <span class="vocab">String</span>
 - <span class="vocab">variable</span>

+## What is JavaScript?

+JavaScript was created to make the web more dynamic.
+It is a scripting language made to run inside a host environment - like a web browser!
+It provides programmatic control over the objects in that environment.
+For example, when you click a button and you want something about the webpage to change, you will use JavaScript.

+JavaScript can be client-side and server-side, meaning that it can be used to control user-facing interfaces (e.g. browsers) as well as handle the server-side extensions that connect with a database.

+It’s a highly versatile and flexible language, favoring configuration over convention.
+This means that, when you’re working in JavaScript, there are TONS of different ways to accomplish the same task.
+Sometimes one is better than another, but often there’s not **ONE** right way to do something.
+JavaScript has become the most commonly used language of the web!

 ## Where To Run Code

-By the end of this session, you'll be able to use a feature of the Chrome browser called the <span class="vocab">Dev Tools</span>, specifically a tool within it called <span class="vocab"><code>Console</code></span>, to run and check your code.
+By the end of this session, you'll be able to use a feature of the Chrome browser called the <span class="vocab">Dev Tools</span>, specifically a tool within it called <span class="vocab"><code>the Console</code></span>, to run and check your code.
 This is a great tool for a beginner, as well as a seasoned software developer, to have.
 This Console will allow you to explore and learn JavaScript and test out code you've written in a low stakes environment.
 It is quick and easy to open up Chrome and run your code immediately.

 ### Chrome Dev Tools Console: Tips & Tricks